 Forgotten tax withholdings

 The IRS sets minimum gross income levels below which taxpayers do not have to file a return.
-For example, in 2018, taxpayers under age 65 who were single and made less than $12,000, or heads of household who earned less than $18,000, had no obligation to file.
+For example, in 2020, taxpayers under age 65 who were single and made less than $12,200, or heads of household who earned less than $18,350, had no obligation to file there 2019 taxes unless special circumstances exist.

 These non-filers may have overlooked the fact that their employer withheld income tax throughout the year, which is money the IRS owes them.
 Additionally, their low income may qualify them for tax credits only available by filing a tax return.
 Non-filers also forgo the chance to receive the Earned Income Tax Credit, or EITC, by not filing.